azavea/bus-plan/README.md

 * *time*: unix timestamp of five minutes prior to school bell time (value of 0 for all non-school nodes)
 * *stop_id*: the uuid (from main cost matrix nodes dataset) of the stop that the student is currently assigned to

+Generate a CSV of stops within a mile radius of each student, e.g.

+`$ python ./data-prep/find-eligible-stops.py ./cost_matrix_nodes.csv ./student_nodes.csv ./student_candidate_stops.csv`

+Back in the sbt console, otp project, find the walk distances for ech student to nearby bus stops

+`run ./cost_matrix_nodes.csv ./student_nodes.csv ./student_candidate_stops.csv ./graph_withStudents.obj ./student_stop_eleigibility`

+Select the `GenerateStudentToStopMatrix` option when prompted.

+This will write four files with comma-separated lists of students and the bus stops that each is allowed to walk to at four different maximum student walk distance thresholds.

 ### Optimize bus plan

+Create a CSV of garages that buses will originate at in the plan.
+It should have the following fields:

+* *uuid*: uuid that matches cost matrix
+* *maximum*: the maximum number of buses that can originate at the garage

+Switch to the sbt planner project

+`> project planner`

+Run solver:

+`> run ./cost_matrix.csv ./student_dataset.csv ./garage_count.csv ./student_stop_eligibility.csv ./garage_count.csv ./solver_routes.csv ./solver_student_assignment.csv`

+Select the number corresponding to the `BusPlanner` class.

+This will generate two csvs: a dataset with ordered lists of stops in each route (`solver_routes.csv`), and a set of comma-separated lists of student uuids that are assigned to each unique combination of route and stop (`solver_student_assignment.csv`)

 ### Route solver output

+Switch back to the Open Trip Planner project

+`> project otp`

+Convert dataset of stop sequences into actual mappable routes, e.g.

+`> run cost_matrix_nodes.csv ./solver_routes.csv ./graph_withStudents.obj ./graph_withoutStudents.obj ./router_output.csv`

+When prompted, select the number associated with `GenerateRoutesFromSolver`

+Exit sbt console

 ### Analyze route

+Find ride times for each student

+`$ python ./analysis/get-student-ride-times.py ./router_output.csv ./solver_student_assignment.csv ./ride_time_csv`

+Open up jupyter route analysis jupyter notebook

+`$ jupyter notebook ./analysis/Bus_Plan_Analyis.ipynb`

+Follow instructions in notebook.